CarlVinggaard/BullMarket/README.md

 - Laptop: MacBook Pro, MacOs, using Safari.
 - Desktop Asus, Windows 10, using Firefox.

+### Bugs/unfixed issues

+Two issues in the project were unable to be solved:
+1. Sometimes, on browser refresh, the logo will not load.
+When entering a username and logging in, the logo will always load correctly, and logging out again still produces the correct logo.
+This bug was not consistently present, and therefore hard to reproduce and even harder to fix.
+2. When running the test script, a valid MONGO_URI environment variable is required to be set in the terminal where the script is executed.
+Not setting it results in an error, even though none of the test functions call the mongo database.

 ## Deployment

 The project is deployed to Heroku, at https://bull-market.herokuapp.com/.